Om-Amin/MIST-4610-Project/README.md

 9. Query 9 lists the names of creators who have contributed to media items that have an average rating of 4 or higher.
 <img width="558" alt="Screenshot 2024-10-13 at 11 30 45 PM" src="https://github.com/user-attachments/assets/f3dea5a0-854f-41e7-a2aa-034e2733a495">

-10. Query 10 retrieves the top two most commonly used languages in media items during the year of 2023.
+10. Query 10 retrieves the top two most commonly used languages in media items during the years of 2023 and 2024.
 <img width="584" alt="Screenshot 2024-10-13 at 11 30 54 PM" src="https://github.com/user-attachments/assets/1a500fae-3980-44dc-87a2-b03ec813a9a7">